 Payments to the Italian authorities as a result of the Company being a withholding tax agent are recognised as assets.
 Those assets are presented within the Statement of Financial Position in their nominal amounts (no discounting is applied).
-The payments are recoverable from deductions made from capital gains made by policyholders, by offset against taxes payable to Italian revenue within a period of five years or, after five years they may be transferred to a company in the same group.
+The payments are recoverable from deductions made from capital gains made by policyholders, by offset against taxes payable to Italian revenue within a period of five years or, after five years they may be transferred to a company in the same group or this unrecovered balance may be carried forwards within the asset to be recovered against the next payment that will fall due.

 The exit tax liability ("ETL") at year end is netted firstly against the previous sixth year recoverable asset.
 Any excess ETL is netted against the remaining recoverable asset, whereas any excess sixth year recoverable asset is netted against the year-end liability.
 Italian legislation makes provision for a cap on the size of the Advance Payment of Italian Policyholders' Tax held on the Statement of Financial Position.
-For the end of 2021 this was 170 basis points ("bps") (2020: 180bps) of the Italian policyholder mathematical reserves.
+For the end of 2022 this was 160 basis points ("bps") (2021: 170bps) of the Italian policyholder mathematical reserves.
 This cap reduces by 10bps per annum until 2025 when it will be 125bps thereafter.
 The recoverable amount of the asset is reviewed at each year end.